qpdf/qpdf/README.md

 # Copyright, License

-qpdf is copyright (c) 2005-2024 Jay Berkenbilt
+qpdf is copyright (c) 2005-2021 Jay Berkenbilt, 2022-2025 Jay Berkenbilt and Manfred Holger

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at